ShellSPORT 5000 European Championship race

-- March 762 [752-21] (José Maria de Uriarte): New to Markus Hotz (Lippoldswilen, Switzerland) and used by him in European hillclimbs and Swiss championship events.
+- March 762 [752-21] (José Maria de Uriarte): Originally intended for Trivellato but not collected so fitted with a F3 rear wing and sold instead to Markus Hotz (Lippoldswilen, Switzerland) for European hillclimbs and Swiss championship events.
 At the beginning of 1976, it was raced by Harald Ertl in the F2 race at Hockenheim, finishing sixth.
 Hotz continued with Swiss championship events but damaged the car, and returned it to the factory in part exchange for a new March 762.
 March sold the 752 on, unrepaired, to Roger Heavens, who rebuilt it as a 762 and intended to fit the turbocharged 1.4-litre Ford Formula 2 engine that Geoff Richardson was developing.
 When the car appeared, in the Shellsport G8 series with Derrick Worthington driving, it used a Richardson BDX instead.
 Also raced in G8 and libre events by José Maria de Uriarte.
 Retained for 1977 and entered by Heavens for Pablo Brea and Hervé Leguellec.
 Taken over by Adrian Russell (Thornton Heath, Surrey) later in 1977, and raced by him in British F1 and libre in 1978.
 Sold to Paul Brooks (Selby, North Yorkshire) for 1979, and raced in libre.
 Subsequent history unknown.

 - Brabham BT30 (Philip Guerola): Sold to John Watson (Craigavad, County Down, Northern Ireland) for F2 in 1970, replacing a Lola T100 that Watson had used with great success in Irish libre.
 Retained for F2 in 1971, during which time it was partly updated to BT36 specification.
 To Bob Howlings (Congleton, Cheshire) for libre 1972 and fitted with a 1800cc Cosworth FVC mid-season.
 Sold to Tony Dean (Leeds, West Yorkshire) in August so he would have a car for the Rothmans 50,000.
 To Phillip Guerola (Bickley, Kent) 1973 and raced in libre until the end of 1976.
 Advertised ("ex-Watson") as a rolling chassis from an Aylesbury number in January 1978 and bought by Barrie Dutnall (Medway, Kent) in 1979 or 1980 but not used.
 Advertised by Dutnall as a rolling chassis in June 1981.
 Said to have been owned by Jon Bradburn, David Rishworth (Leamington, Warwickshire) and Kelvin Lambeth before bought by David McLaughlin in or before 2003.
 To David Brown (Ashford, Kent) 2003.
 To Ian Gray (Mansfield, Nottinghamshire) 2004.